sagojez/sagojez/content/posts/concurrent-programming-in-scala-part-3.md

 }
 ```

-In Scala versions, lazy values and singleton objects are implemented with double-checked locking idiom under the hood:
+Under the hood, Scala implements lazy values and singleton objects with the double-checked locking idiom.
+This ensures that initialization is thread-safe.

 ```scala
  object LazyValsUnderTheHood extends App {